Roman Coins and the Cost of Living in First Century Rome

-Before the introduction of Roman coins, Romans would barter (for example, exchange grain for other goods) or use coins from other civilizations including (mostly) Greek coins.
-When the first silver coins were introduced, they adopted the Greek weight standards so that they could be used in trading transactions in the Mediterranean.
+Before the introduction of Roman coins, Romans engaged in bartering — for example, exchanging grain for other goods — or used coins from other civilisations, including (mostly) Greek coins.
+When the first silver coins were introduced, they adopted the Greek weight standards so that they could be used in trading transactions across the Mediterranean.

-Roman currency was introduced during the Roman Republic in 300 B.C. and was made of gold, silver, bronze and copper coins.
-Bronze and copper coins were used for everyday purchases whereas gold and silver coins were used for larger purchases because they had significant intrinsic value.
+Roman currency was introduced during the Roman Republic in 300 B.C. and consisted of gold, silver, bronze, and copper coins.
+Bronze and copper coins were used for everyday purchases, whereas gold and silver coins were used for larger transactions because they possessed significant intrinsic value.

 aureus plotina